5.1 Program Management

 (f) Individualized services will assist each student in meeting all eight Career Success Standards (see Chapter 3, Section 3.4 R11).

-(g) The center will ensure the delivery of programs and services to Limited English Proficiency (LEP).
+(g) The center will ensure the delivery of programs and services to students with Limited English Proficiency (LEP) and those with disabilities and ensure continuous progress monitoring.

 (h) An interdepartmental Career Management Team (CMT) will case manage and continuously monitor performance and progress in all areas (including career pathway preparation activities), and provide multiple levels of intervention and support to assist the student in completing CDP requirements.